-It’s been almost a year since I left Good Shepherd Center/Catholic Charities and I am happy to report that this year I opened my own Bakery in upstate Pennsylvania, Middle Sister Bakery.
+It’s been almost a year since I left Good Shepherd Center/Catholic Charities and I am happy to report that this year I opened my own Bakery in upstate Pennsylvania.
 As The Village Kitchen staff can attest to, I absolutely love to bake and it just seemed like the perfect fit.

 I have been an observational learner my whole life.
 When I worked at The Village Kitchen I observed everything around me; from food ordering, to how things are stored and labeled.
 I learned how to prepare bakery items so that there is always a constant and fresh stock of pastries and other menu items for the customers.
 I overheard conversations about how to get the best food prices; where to purchase them and when they should be purchased.
 The biggest thing I learned was to create your menu around what you are already using in order to control food costs better.
 That has really helped me with my own bakery.